pmj110119/OmniManip/README.md

 [Website](https://omnimanip.github.io)

 This is a placeholder repository.
-We expect to release the code and corresponding benchmark platform in **March**.
+We expect to release the code and corresponding benchmark platform in **March-April** .
 Stay tuned!